SoftwareAG/WxAppDynamicsAgent/README.md

 - APPDYNAMICS_AGENT_TIER_NAME
 - APPDYNAMICS_AGENT_NODE_NAME

-NOTE: The node name must be unique, by default it is set to your server's host name
+NOTE: The node name must be unique, by default it is set to ${HOSTNAME}.wm.
+Therefore make sure that you have the set environment variable HOSTNAME before startup if you don't want to change this value.

 Environment variables can be passed into a container via the -e switch.